-- Bronchiectasis is a condition where the lung’s bronchi become permanently damaged and widened.
+- Bronchiectasis is a chronic condition where the lung’s bronchi become permanently damaged and widened.

-- Bronchiectasis affects 350,000 to 500,000 people in the United States.
+- Bronchiectasis affects 350,000 to 500,000 adults in the United States.
 The risk of developing bronchiectasis increases with age.

 - Bronchiectasis is more common in women than in men.

 - There are many causes of bronchiectasis, but for about 40% of cases the cause is unknown.
 This is called “idiopathic bronchiectasis.”

 - Although there is no cure for bronchiectasis, getting the correct treatment as early as possible can help you have the best possible quality of life.

 How Bronchiectasis Affects Your Body

 Each time you breathe, air travels within your lungs through airways called bronchi.
 When you have bronchiectasis your airway walls (bronchi) become irreversibly thickened and damaged.
 As more walls become scarred, the bronchi are no longer able to effectively drain normal secretions, so mucus builds up and becomes a breeding ground for germs.
 This creates a vicious cycle of inflammation and infection that can damage the lung.
 The condition may occur throughout the lung or only in certain airways.
 The more widespread the damage, the more serious the disease.

 Although the cause of bronchiectasis is not known in about 40% of the cases, it is often brought on by damage from another condition that affects the lungs.
 Even an airway blockage, like a growth or a noncancerous tumor, can lead to bronchiectasis.
 Though it is most often linked to cystic fibrosis, many other conditions can trigger bronchiectasis such as: